How to install Google Chrome 28+ on CentOS 6

 I would recommend you read the comments at the top of the script and inspect the

 code carefully since you need to run it as root.
-It will do a fair amount of
+It will perform a fair

-downloads to get what it needs and if it finishes successfully, you should be
+number of downloads to obtain what it needs and if it finishes successfully,

 - Version 4.41 (9th December 2013):